datawire/ambassador-docs/docs/emissary/2.0/topics/running/tls/cleartext-redirection.md

 ## HTTP->HTTPS redirection

-Most modern websites that force HTTPS will also automatically redirect any requests that come into it over HTTP.
+Most websites that force HTTPS will also automatically redirect any requests that come into it over HTTP.
 In $AESproductName$, this is enabled by default but can easily be enabled in any version of $productName$.